 Automate contract workflows, from agreement routing to collaboration

-The sales team can establish clear workflows to route contracts to the right stakeholders, providing visibility across all business operations.
+Thhe sales team can establish clear workflows to route contracts to the right stakeholders for approvals, leveraging contract automation and AI in legal tech to minimize manual intervention.

 - The sales team can set up a workflow to send contract creation requests for approval to legal when the deal reaches a certain stage.